 Year Campground Improvement

-1991 Shower building completed
+1991 Constructed Shower Building

-1994 Water system modifications
+1994 Modified Water System

-1997 Electrical utilities rehabilitated
+1997 Rehabilitated Electrical Utilities

-2004 Roads repaved, petroleum tanks removed
+2004 Repaved Roads, Removed Petroleum Tanks

-2011 Electrical utilities rehabilitated
+2011 Rehabilitated Electrical Utilities

 The origin of the name Limekiln Lake is not clear.
 At the point where the lake's outlet meets the Moose River there is a limestone outcropping at a spot known as Limekiln Falls.
 This is the same site where in 1942, 30,000 logs being floated to a mill downstream jammed into a pile 50 feet tall which took lumberjacks a week to clear, reportedly using 600 pounds of dynamite.
 It is speculated that some of the limestone outcropping at this site may have once have been burned and that the creek was named for this limekiln, prior to the naming of the lake.